 - sore throat

-The length of time it takes a person to recover from COVID-19 depends on many factors, including whether or not they develop symptoms, how severe any symptoms are, and whether or not they have any underlying medical conditions.
+The length of time it takes a person to recover from COVID-19 depends on many factors, including whether or not they develop symptoms, how severe any symptoms are, and whether or not they have any other medical conditions.

 People with COVID-19 tend to be most contagious just before and just after the appearance of symptoms.
 However, some people may develop no symptoms at all.
 These people can still transmit SARS-CoV-2.